cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/README.md

 1. Clone the repository and navigate to its directory.
 2. For feature engineering, run the desired R script.
 For example, use `Rscript feature_engineering.R`.
-3. For running XGBoost models and calling APIs, run the corresponding Python script.
+3. For running the graduent boostes decision tree models and calling APIs, run the corresponding Python script.
 For example, use `python xgboost_model.py`.

 Each script is thoroughly documented for your convenience.
 Although the data isn't provided, we guide you on how to acquire it from public sources.